Become a Google Certified Educator Level 2

 Participants can complete the modules at their own pace.
 We recommend that participants plan to complete at least one module every week and a half.

 Cohort information, including prerequisites and NWOCA.info account setup will be sent the week before the cohort opens.
 If you have registered after the cohort start date, it takes 24-48 hours to get this info.

 Registration generally opens the month before the cohort start date.
 Registration will close one month prior to the cohort closing date.
-For Spring 2021, registration opens on December 1, 2020 and will close on March 15, 2021.
+For Summer 2021, registration opens on April 1, 2021 and will close on July 5, 2021.

 Fill out the Google Form linked from the main GCE level 2 page.